 The Traffic Manager can be used in conjunction with a stand-alone firewall.
-The Traffic Manager machines should be visible both from the Internet and from the internal network; they should probably be put in the DMZ.
+In this scenario, your Traffic Managers should be visible from both the Internet and your internal network.
+Pulse Secure recommends you place your Traffic Managers in the applicable DMZ.

-Note: CHAPTER 23 discusses the security aspects of network setup in more detail.
-You should read this section carefully before setting up live services.
+Note: "System Security" on page 319 discusses the security aspects of network setup in more detail.
+Pulse Secure advises you to read that chapter before setting up live services.